NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `eval_interval`: Integer, the interval of iterations at which the evaluation will be executed.
 The default value is 1000.

 * `snapshot`: Integer, the interval of iterations at which the snapshot model weights and optimizer states will be saved to files.
-This argument is invalid when model oversubscriber is being used, which means no model parameters will be saved.
+This argument is invalid when embedding training cache is being used, which means no model parameters will be saved.
 The default value is 10000.

 * `snapshot_prefix`: String, the prefix of the file names for the saved model weights and optimizer states.
-This argument is invalid when model oversubscriber is being used, which means no model parameters will be saved.
+This argument is invalid when embedding training cache is being used, which means no model parameters will be saved.
 The default value is `''`.
 ***

 #### **summary method**